 - Formalising Channel for ITC Claim

 Currently, in order to claim ITC, the taxpayer was required to self-compute his/her input tax credit and furnish the claim.
 Subsequently, for any discrepancy found between the ITC claim and GSTR 2A, the government would send a notice for the same.
-However, the simplified GST returns will regularise the whole ITC claiming process, i.e. instead of self-declaration of ITC, taxpayers will have to route it through their GST returns and annexures.
+However, the New returns will regularise the whole ITC claiming process, i.e. instead of self-declaration of ITC, taxpayers will have to route it through their GST returns and annexures.

 - Auto-Computed Main returns

-Contrasting to the current GST regime, where the taxpayer is required to file their monthly returns on a self-declaration basis, the main returns under new GST return system will be calculated by the government based on the information submitted by the taxpayer and the supplier in the annexures, along with the taxpayer’s tax liability.
+Contrasting to the current GST regime, where the taxpayer is required to file their monthly returns on a self-declaration basis, the main returns under new return system will be calculated by the government based on the information submitted by the taxpayer and the supplier in the annexures, along with the taxpayer’s tax liability.